 In the 1970’s, ten passionate University of Colorado students saw an opportunity to enhance the lives of other CU students with disabilities, by providing them access to Colorado’s great winter sport of skiing.
-This dedicated group, in partnership with Eldora Mountain Resort to create an Alpine Adaptive Skiing program for ten students with disabilities.
+In 1975, this dedicated group gained permission from Eldora Mountain Resort to create an Alpine Adaptive Skiing program for ten students with disabilities.
 Since then, Ignite Adaptive Sports (formerly Eldora Special Recreation Program ESRP) has grown into a volunteer team of over 230 people serving over 300 students each year.

 Today, outdoor sports enthusiasts of all ages and disabilities are welcome to take part in our nationally recognized program.
 Our dedicated team donates between 15,000 – 20,000 hours (worth more than $350,000 according to The Independent Sector) of their time and energy each year to provide private snow sport lessons to hundreds of people living with disabilities in Colorado.
 This includes wounded active duty and military veterans served through a US Paralympic Military Program Ignite developed in 2009, in collaboration with the U.S. Olympic Committee.

 While other adaptive winter sport programs exist in Colorado, Ignite is the only comprehensive program located along the Front Range and the only program accessible by RTD’s public transportation system.

 All of us at Ignite believe everyone should be able to enjoy winter sports regardless of skill or ability level.
 We provide the best possible winter sports experience to each student we serve.

 Our current offerings include alpine and cross-country skiing, snowboarding, ski biking, and snowshoeing opportunities.
 Full and half-day snow-sport lessons run from January through March and are held Thursdays through Sundays.